IkeB108/P5-Mobile-Friendly-Cursor-Library/README.md

 ## Known Issues
 Many of these issues are present in normal P5JS.
 - On Apple devices:
-  - On Microsoft Edge: Somewhat unpredictable behavior
+  - On Microsoft Edge: Generally unpredictable behavior
   - On DuckDuckGo: swiping up and down causes the canvas to move around
   - Tapping once, then quickly tapping and holding can cause the cursor to freeze in some browsers
 - Before the canvas loads, users can zoom and pan, but once the canvas loads, they no longer can (it may become permanently stuck).
 For this reason, using asynchronous loading instead of `preload()` is recommended (see my [asynchronous loading library](https://github.com/IkeB108/P5-Asynchronous-Loading-Library))
-- Cursor teleports when releasing fingers in an arbitrary order
+- Cursor teleports when releasing multiple fingers in an arbitrary order
 - Opening the context menu (inside or outside the canvas) causes the cursor to teleport
 - Cursor will stay "pressed" if pressed at the moment a dialogue window opens